 Your cash flow and overall business health can suffer if you don’t properly manage outstanding invoices.
-Rather than manually tracking which customers have or haven’t paid their invoices and sending one-off reminder emails, look for an online invoicing system that automatically sends email reminders when invoices are due or past due.
+Rather than manually tracking which customers have or haven’t paid their invoices and sending one-off reminder emails, look for an online invoicing system that automatically sends payment reminders when invoices are due or past due.
 You also want the ability to generate detailed reports and accounts receivable aging reports so you can monitor outstanding invoices and prioritize your collections efforts.

-In addition to managing overdue payments, look for a solution that helps you manage failed payments.
+In addition to managing overdue invoices, look for a solution that helps you manage failed payments.
 For example, customers may intend to pay an invoice, but their payment attempt fails due to expired cards, insufficient funds, or outdated card details.
 Online invoicing systems can update expired cards and automatically retry failed transactions on a customized schedule—for example, every seven days—to increase the chances of a successful payment.

 4. Reports and reconciliation